Pimples on scalp hair loss caused by scalp folliculitis and infection

 Final Thoughts

 Dealing with scalp acne or pimples on scalp can be frustrating, but you’ve got this!
 Whether it’s clogged follicles, stress, or oily products, now you know the pimples on scalp causes and how to tackle them.
 Start with good hygiene, avoid triggers, and get help if needed.
-Your scalp—and hair—will thank you!
+Your scalp and hair will thank you.

 FAQs About Pimples on Scalp Hair Loss

-1. Can pimples on scalp cause permanent hair loss?
+• 1.
+Can pimples on scalp cause permanent hair loss?

 Yes, if they damage hair follicles badly (like with scalp folliculitis hair loss), hair might not grow back.
-Treat them early!
+Treat them early.

-2. Is scalp acne the same as pimples?
+• 2.
+Is scalp acne the same as pimples?

 Not quite!
 Scalp acne usually has pus, while pimples on scalp might just be small bumps.

-3. How long do scalp pimples last?
+• 3.
+How long do scalp pimples last?

 A few days to weeks, depending on the cause.
 Stubborn ones need scalp acne treatment.

-4. Can stress really cause scalp pimples?
+• 4.
+Can stress really cause scalp pimples?

-Yep!
+Yes!
 Stress messes with hormones, leading to pimples on scalp.

-5. What’s the best shampoo for scalp acne?
+• 5.
+What's the best shampoo for scalp acne?

-Try an anti-dandruff or tea tree oil shampoo—but ask a doctor for the perfect fit.
+Try an anti-dandruff or tea tree oil shampoo, but ask a doctor for the perfect fit.

 Written By